mohammad-mghn/tailwindcss-classes-pattern/README.md

 ------

 # Orders
-The most important thing in this pattern is orders but how do we categorize them in groups, and what are the categories. 👆
+The most important thing in this pattern is orders but how do we categorize them in groups, and what are the categories? 👆

 -----

 ## 1. position, inset, top, bottom...
-Including position, and inset, top, left, bottom, and right.
+Including position, inset, top, left, bottom, and right.

 1️⃣ position => absolute, relative, static...